As a method, collage is about appropriating existing images, in an interactive process that creates new meaning.

 The environment we live in is not just the earth we walk on and the air we breathe.
 We swim in an ocean of concepts, words and images.
 Conceptualization is both a psychological phenomenon (the brain “simplifies” reality to allow us to act on it) and a social phenomenon (we commnunicate through concepts).

 Concepts are not neutral.
 In fact, concepts can be a battleground for the ongoing struggle between divergent social forces.
-One group gains control through the appropriation of meaning.
-For instance, the conceps of “pro-life” or “pro-choice” are used to redefine the meaning of abortion.
+Each group seeks to gain control through the appropriation of meaning.
+For instance, the use of the phrases “pro-life” and “pro-choice.”

 At a very basic level, defining “good” vs “bad” is about creating a rationale for or against a given power structure.